 The award may be an MA (Master of Arts), MSc (Master of Science), or MBA (Master of Business Administration).

-UWE Bristol offers a range of postgraduate courses that can give your career a new direction, regardless of the subject that you studied in your first degree.
+We offer a range of postgraduate courses that can give your career a new direction, regardless of the subject that you studied in your first degree.

 Postgraduate Certificates and Diplomas